SummaryRead the full fact sheet

 - grandiose delusion – for example, the person believes they have special powers or that they are an important religious or political figure

-- reference delusion – the person believes they are receiving special messages or codes – for example in TV shows, songs or advertising
+- reference delusion – for example, the person believes they are receiving special messages or codes through media such as TV shows, songs or advertising

-- control delusion – the person believes their thoughts are being controlled or influenced by outside forces – aliens, some real or invented group, an individual or something more vague
+- control delusion – for example, the person believes their thoughts are being controlled or influenced by outside forces such as aliens, some real or invented group, an individual or something more vague

-- somatic delusion – the person believes something has happened to their body: something is wrong with it, some part of it is missing or dead, or that they are infested with disease or parasites
+- somatic delusion – for example, the person believes something has happened to their body – something is wrong with it, some part of it is missing or dead, they have a disease or are infested with parasites

 - depressive delusion – for example, the person believes they are guilty of some terrible crime.